KevinAlberto01/3.MachineLearning/1.FundamentalsML/1.HandwrittenDigitClassifier(MNIST)/Readme.md

 |<p align = "center"> KNN </p>|<p align = "center"> Easy to understand, no "real" training needed </p>|<p align = "center"> slow in predictions with a lot of data </p>|
 |<p align = "center"> MLP(Neural Network)</p>|<p align = "center"> More flexible, it adapts well to complex patterns </p>| <p align = "center"> it can bre more difficult to adjust and slower </p>|

-<h2 align = "Center">📊​ 4.
-Evaluation Metrics 📊​</h2>
+<h4 align = "Center">📊​ 4.
+Evaluation Metrics 📊​</h4>

 <p align = "center" >
-    <h3 align = "Center">4.1 Confusion Matrix</h3>
+    <h5 align = "Center">4.1 Confusion Matrix</h5>
 </p>
-It's a table that shows how many times the model correctly classified each number and how many times it made mistakes.
+It's a table hat shows how many times the model correctly classified each number and how many times it made mistakes.
 **To read it**
 - The rows represent the real numbers (true labels).
 - The columns represent the model's predictions.